Unfortunately, there’s no such thing as a self cleaning turtle tank.

 Step 2.
 Remove Electrical Items

-Now you’ve removed your turtle, switch off, and then remove all electrical items such as filter, pump, heater, and basking lights.
+Now you’ve removed your turtle, switch off, and then remove all electrical items such as the filter, pump, heater, and basking lights.

 Put your heater and filter tubing into another empty tub for cleaning.